groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vtx-to-gif.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VTX"
+        - icon: "far fa-file-alt"
           title: " About VTX File Format"
           content: |
-            A basic conversion with Aspose APIs can be done with just 2 lines of code.
-Our APIs are supported on all major platforms and Operating Systems.
-Before executing the code below, please make sure that you have the following prerequisites on your system.
-First you need Microsoft Windows or a compatible OS with .NET Framework and .NET Core, Windows Azure, Mono or Xamarin Platforms, Development environment like Microsoft Visual Studio and Aspose.Words for .NET DLL referenced in your project.
+            A file with VTX extension is a Microsoft Visio drawing template that is saved to disc in XML file format.
+The template is aimed to provide a file with basic settings that can be used to create multiple Visio files of the same settings.
+Another similar format is VST which is saved in binary format rather than XML.
+VTX files are supported with Visio 2010 and newer versions.

           link: "https://docs.fileformat.com/image/vtx/"

     format:
         # format loop
-        - icon: "far fa-file-GIF"
+        - icon: "far fa-image"
           title: " About GIF File Format"
           content: |
             A GIF or Graphical Interchange Format is a type of highly compressed image.
 Owned by Unisys, GIF uses the LZW compression algorithm that does not degrade the image quality.
-For each image GIF typically allow up to 8 bits per pixel and up to 256 colours are allowed across the image.
-In contrast to a JPEG image, which can display up to 16 million colours and fairly touches the limits of the human eye.
-Back when the internet emerged, GIFs remained the best choice because they required low bandwidth and compatible for the graphics that consume solid areas of colour.
-An animated GIF combines numerous images or frames into a single file and displays them in a sequence to generate an animated clip or a short video.
-The colour limitations are up to 256 for each frame and are likely to be the least suitable for reproducing other images and photographs with colour gradient.
+For each image GIF typically allow up to 8 bits per pixel and up to 256 colors are allowed across the image.
+In contrast to a JPEG image, which can display up to 16 million colors and fairly touches the limits of the human eye.

           link: "https://docs.fileformat.com/image/gif/"